Memorial Day, a day to remember

-An honor guard participates in an annual Memorial Day Ceremony at Patch Barracks, Stuttgart, Germany, May 15, 2020.
-The United States European Command hosted a virtual ceremony in order to properly honor all fallen service members during the COVID-19 pandemic.
+Lt.
+Gen. Stephen M. Twitty, Deputy Commander, United States European Command, salutes in honor of all fallen service members during the annual Memorial Day Ceremony at Patch Barracks, Stuttgart, Germany, May 15, 2020.
+A virtual ceremony was hosted by USEUCOM to honor those who have paid the ultimate sacrifice in service to their country during the COVID-19 pandemic.
 (U.S. Army photo by Rey Ramon)

 |Date Taken: